chahu/amazon-slot-machine/README.md

 # amazon-slot-machine
-Automated finding an available delivery slot for amazon fresh &amp; whole foods
+Automate finding an available delivery slot for Amazon Fresh &amp; Whole Foods

 ### Installation
 1. Install [Tampermonkey extension for Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)
 2. [Click here](https://github.com/chahu/amazon-slot-machine/raw/master/Amazon%20Delivery%20Slot%20Machine.user.js) then install with Tampermonkey

-### Notes
+### Overview

 If you're having trouble ordering groceries on Amazon Fresh (or Whole Foods) on amazon.com, this may help.
 When you try to check out and get to the page with no delivery slots available, if the script was installed